 A world of peace and harmony opens up as you pass through Iljumun Gate, Single Pillar Gate, with a large sign written in traditional Chinese characters, Hoseojeilgaram, which translates to “Buddhist temple in Chungcheongbuk-do.”
-Similar to many temples in Korea, you must cross a bridge above a small stream to get to the main gate of Beopjusa Temple, Geumgangmun Gate.
+Similar to many temples in Korea, you must cross a bridge above a small stream, signifying the separation between the secular world and Buddha’s world, to get to the main gate of Beopjusa Temple, Geumgangmun Gate.
 After passing the main gate and through Sacheonwangmun Gate, Four Heavenly Guardians Gate, you will see the majestic Palsangjeon Hall, Hall of Eight Pictures, with Geumdong Mireukdaebul, Glit-bronze Maitreya Statue, on the left.
-Just behind Palsangjeon Hall, you can see Ssangsaja Seokdeung, Twin Lion Stone Lantern, and beyond that is the Main Buddha Hall, Daeungbojeon Hall.
+Just behind Palsangjeon Hall, you can see Ssangsaja Seokdeung, Twin Lion Stone Lantern, and beyond that is the Main Buddha Hall, Daeungbojeon Hall, flanked by two trees appearing as guardians of the hall.

 With a complete overlook of Beopjusa Temple, named a UNESCO World Heritage site in 2018, those with a keen sense might have noticed that the building arrangement of the temple is different from typical Korean temples.
 Compared to temples located at the foot of mountains with a terraced layout, Beopjusa Temple is located in a basin of Songnisan Mountain, secluded from society.
 For those looking for peace and energy, we will take you on a rejuvenating journey through Beopjusa Templestay.